 Home health nurses, therapists, infection prevention and control staff are invited to join this event

 Upon completion of the WebEx, participants will be able to:

 - Relate the key components of an infection prevention program

 - Define a general process for surveillance in the home health setting including the variables collected for process or outcome measurement

 - Discuss different types of surveillance definitions that could be used in home health care

 - Identify key resources used to determine actions and recommendations for infection prevention

 Peg Gilbert RN, MS, CIC, FAPIC

 The focus of her business is to improve infection prevention practices in healthcare facilities using proven quality improvement strategies.
 Peg has a Master’s Degree in Nursing from Creighton University (1993), is Certified in Infection Control and was in the first group named as an APIC Fellow.
 Currently, Peg is managing a grant from the CDC awarded to the Nebraska Department of Health and Human Services on improving injection safety practices, is a consultant for the Great Plains QIN-QIO and an independent contractor for APIC Consulting.
 Peg recently received the 2017 Distinguished Service award from the Nebraska Infection Control Network.

-Application has been made to the North Dakota Board of Nursing for one (1) contact hour for nurses.
+Application has been approved by the North Dakota Board of Nursing for one (1) contact hour for nurses.